RahulB-24/MoodCast/README.md

 ### Mood Classification

 Upload an audio file to extract acoustic features using Librosa.
 A trained RandomForest model predicts valence and arousal values, which are then mapped to discrete mood categories such as:
-- `happy energetic`
+- happy energetic
-- `sad calm`
+- sad calm
-- `neutral`
+- neutral
-- `melancholic`
+- melancholic

 ### Language Detection

-Faster-Whisper analyzes the audio to detect the primary language, which is used to refine Spotify search queries for more relevant results.
+Faster Whisper analyzes the audio to detect the primary language.
+The detected language is used to refine Spotify search queries for more relevant track results.

 ### Music Search Pipeline

 The system supports two search modes:

-1. **Classify + Search**: Upload audio to automatically detect mood and receive song recommendations
+1. **Classify and Search** Upload audio to automatically detect mood and receive song recommendations
-2. **Search by Mood**: Manually specify mood, language, genres, keywords, artist names, or track names
+2. **Search by Mood** Manually specify mood, language, genres, keywords, artist names, or track names

 ### Track Scoring and Ranking

 Results are ranked using a custom scoring engine that considers:
-- Mood matching (valence/arousal alignment)
+- Mood matching using valence and arousal
 - Keyword relevance
 - Language preference
-- Track and artist text matching
+- Track and artist text similarity
 - Spotify popularity metrics

 ### Frontend Interface

 Built with React and Vite, featuring:
-- Gradient-based UI design (Coral and Electric Blue theme)
+- Gradient themed UI with coral and electric blue
 - Animated logo and transitions
-- Music-themed animations (folder-to-music-note transition, rotating vinyl)
+- Music themed animations like rotating vinyl and folder to music note transitions
-- Navigation pages: Home, Detect Mood, Search by Mood, Explore, About
+- Navigation pages including Home, Detect Mood, Search by Mood, Explore, About

 ### External Integration

-Clicking a track redirects to YouTube search results for easy listening:
+Clicking a track redirects to YouTube search results:

 ```
 https://www.youtube.com/results?search_query=<track+name>